 Print as many, or as few of these as you like:

-The best way to run The Lost Mummy for a classroom, or large party, is a simultaneous race to finish first.
+The best way to run Frost for a classroom, or large party, is a simultaneous race to finish first.

 Just print out a copy of the game for every 4-6 players then follow these steps: